Kelly Dodd Is ‘Grateful’ For ‘RHOC’ Role, Says Each Cast Member Is ‘Expendable’ After Vicki And Tamra’s Exits

 On Friday night, Gunvalson took to her Instagram page, where she informed her many fans and followers that she was moving on from her position on The Real Housewives of Orange County after starring on the series for the past 14 years.
 One day later, Judge followed suit with an Instagram post of her own in which she told her online audience that she was saying goodbye to the show after 12 years.

-Following Gunvalson and Judge’s exits, Dodd is the second longest running cast member of the show behind Shannon Beador, who first began appearing on the series during Season 9.
+Following Gunvalson and Judge’s exits, Dodd is the second longest-running cast member of the show behind Shannon Beador, who first began appearing on the series during Season 9.

-As The Inquisitr reported earlier this month, Dodd and her co-stars were said to be feeling anxious as they waited to find out whether or not they would be returning to The Real Housewives of Orange County for Season 15.
+As The Inquisitr reported earlier this month, Dodd and her co-stars were said to be feeling anxious as they waited to find out whether they would be returning to The Real Housewives of Orange County for Season 15.
 According to a Radar Online report at the time, several cast members of the series were said to be in jeopardy of getting fired.

 “The pickup letters are going to be sent out the week of January 6 and no one is safe,” an insider claimed.
 “Bravo execs are considering firing everyone.
 They don’t want the show to be boring.
 They’re making the decision now and are going to let the ladies know in a few days.”